-- 1. Download from the gLite web site the latest version of the torque-server installation script glite-torque-client_installer.sh.
-It is recommended to download the script in a clean directory. - 2.
-Make the script executable (chmod u+x glite-torque-client_install.sh). - 3.
+- 2. Method 2: Download from the gLite web site the latest version of the the gLite Torque Client installation script glite-torque-client_installer.sh.
+Make the file executable (chmod u+x glite-torque-client_installer.sh) and execute it - 3.
 Run the script as root.
 All the required RPMS are downloaded from the gLite software repository in the directory glite-torque-client next to the installation script and the installation procedure is started.
 If some RPM is already installed, it is upgraded if necessary.
 Check the screen output for errors or warnings. - 4.
 If the installation is performed successfully, the following components are installed: